 Topics covered in second grade are properties of matter, rocks, minerals, forces and work, simple machines, sound, light, and birds.
 Third graders study the solar system, elements, compounds, physical changes (physics), the atmosphere, weather, earth’s structure, plant structures and their functions, amphibians, and reptiles.
 Fourth graders learn about cells, classifying plants, characteristics of animals, ecosystems, energy, and electricity.
 Fifth graders investigate the universe, the structure and interactions of matter, geology, atmosphere weather, climate, environments, tools, and machines.

 Vocabulary receives more attention than is given in most other programs for these grade levels.
 Children practice reading and writing science vocabulary words then review those words in future sessions.
 A number of options for working with vocabulary words are suggested.
 Lessons are designed to reinforce other reading skills.

-There are 80 lessons per course for grades 1 through 3 and 61 for kindergarten, so unless you separate lesson presentations from completion of the Lesson Review pages, you will have science lesson only a few days per week.
+There are 61 for kindergarten and 80 to 83 lessons per course for grades 1 through 5, so you will have science lessons for a few days per week.

 While I have discussed this program using the term “grade level,” the courses are not restricted to grade-level usage.
 If you have more than one child and they work at different grade levels, you should choose only one level to have everyone work together.
 If you prefer the content of one level to another, use that level.